PaimaStudios/PRC/PRCS/prc-4.md

     /// @param orderId The order's asset-specific unique identifier. event OrderCancelled(address indexed asset, uint256 indexed assetId, uint256 indexed orderId);

+    /// @param oldFee The old fee value.
+    /// @param newFee The new fee value. event OrderCreationFeeChanged(uint256 oldFee, uint256 newFee);

     /// @param receiver The address that received the fees.
     /// @param amount The amount of fees that were withdrawn. event FeesWithdrawn(address indexed receiver, uint256 amount);

+    /// @notice The balance of `user` that's claimable by `claim` function. function balances(address user) external view returns (uint256);

+    /// @notice Withdraw the claimable balance of the caller. function claim() external;

     /// @notice The `orderId` of the next sell order for specific `asset`. function currentOrderId(address asset) external view returns (uint256);

+    /// @notice The total amount of fees collected by the contract. function collectedFees() external view returns (uint256);

     /// @notice The default maker fee, used if fee information for asset is not set. function defaultMakerFee() external view returns (uint256);

     /// @notice The default taker fee, used if fee information for asset is not set. function defaultTakerFee() external view returns (uint256);

+    /// @notice The flat fee paid by the seller when creating a sell order, to prevent spam. function orderCreationFee() external view returns (uint256);

     /// @notice The maximum fee, maker/taker fees cannot be set to exceed this amount. function maxFee() external view returns (uint256);